AaltoSciComp/scicomp-docs/training/scip/summer-kickstart.rst

     account </triton/accounts>` in advance.
   * Helsinki: `Account notes at the bottom of this page <https://wiki.helsinki.fi/display/it4sci/HPC+SUMMER+KICKSTART>`__
   * Tampere: your cluster will require ssh keys to connect.
-  * Others: Aalto will provide you with a guest Triton account.
+  * Others: Aalto will provide you with a guest Triton account, check back for more information.

 * Participants are expected to have a SSH client installed (for options, see :doc:`the Triton connecting tutorial for examples